Sultan of Brunei and Crown Prince fly into Bangkok for trade talks with the Thai government - Thai Examiner

-Sultan of Brunei and Crown Prince in Bangkok for Government talks.
+Sultan of Brunei and Prince Abdual Mateen in Bangkok for Government talks.
 Historic visit coincides with the 40th diplomatic anniversary.
 Trade, investment, and tourism top the agenda.
 Luncheon hosted by the PM.

 The Sultan of Brunei touched down on Sunday in Bangkok on a short visit to the Kingdom.
-He was accompanied by the Crown Prince.
+He was accompanied by Prince Abdul Mateen.
 On Monday, he will have an audience with the King and Queen before discussions with Thai officials at Government House.
 Prime Minister Srettha Thavisin will host a luncheon for Brunei’s monarch on the same day.
 The visit coincides with the 40th anniversary of the establishment of diplomatic relations with the sultanate in 1984.

-Prime Minister Srettha Thavisin welcomed the Sultan of Brunei and Crown Prince to Thailand on Sunday.
+Prime Minister Srettha Thavisin welcomed the Sultan of Brunei and Prince Abdul Mateen to Thailand on Sunday.
 It came the day the Royal Gazette confirmed Mr Srettha’s second cabinet.
 It is the first visit to Thailand by the Sultan in twelve years.

 The plane carrying the Brunei monarch touched down at Suvarnabhumi Airport at 3:45 p.m.
 The visit by the Sultan will be a short one, finishing up on Monday.

-Note: Correction: Thai Examiner would like to point out that an earlier version of this article referred to Prince Abdul Mateen as Crown Prince of Brunei.
-This was a mistake.
-We would like to sincerely apologise to His Highness Crown Prince Al-Muhtadee Billah and to Prince Abdul Mateen for this error.